prehor/prehor.github.io/_pages/privacy-policy.md

 This website is hosted on [GitHub Pages](https://pages.github.com/), and GitHub may collect additional information.
 Please refer to [GitHub's Privacy Statement](https://help.github.com/en/github/site-policy/github-privacy-statement) for more information.

+## Unsplash Pictures

+This website uses pictures from [Unsplash](https://unsplash.com), and Unsplash may collect additional information.
+Please refer to [Unsplash's Privacy Policy](https://unsplash.com/privacy) for more information.

 ## Google Analytics

 This website uses [Google Analytics](https://marketingplatform.google.com/about/analytics/) to collect information to help improve this website.
 Please refer to [Google Analytics Terms of Service](https://marketingplatform.google.com/about/analytics/terms/us/) for more information.